geojsonkit.org

 Can I convert hundreds of files at once?

-This UI is built for one-at-a-time use.
-For bulk conversion, I recommend using the togeojson CLI or ogr2ogr (part of the GDAL suite).
+This UI is built for one file at a time.
+For bulk jobs, reach for the togeojson CLI or ogr2ogr from the GDAL suite.